mkez00/blobber/README.md

 Overview
 -----------------------------------

-This program solves the problem of giving a user an easily accessible blob storage when doing day to day activities.
+This program solves the problem of giving a user an easily accessible blob storage application from the terminal.
 Utilizing storage backends by common providers (AWS S3 supported only for now) a user configures the storage endpoint and access credentials once and can upload/download content to that storage container as desired.

 Why not just use scp?
 Depending on your network configuration this may not be trivial.